 Anxiety Attacks and Blurred Vision

-Many of those suffering from anxiety attacks find it hard to believe that their vision improves, because they suffer from blurred vision, dizziness, or other visual symptoms.
+Many of those suffering from anxiety attacks find it hard to believe that their vision improves, because they tend to experience blurred vision, dizziness, or other visual symptoms.

-Unlike other symptoms of anxiety, pupil dilation is not something you can control.
+Unlike other symptoms of anxiety, pupil dilation is not something you can control directly.
 There are no exercises to prevent pupil dilation, and you can't "talk your eyes down" from being dilated.
-Your pupils are a part of your body that are 100% automatic, so if they change size in any way, you simply have to wait for it to return to normal.
+Your pupils are a part of your body that are automatic, so if they change size in any way, you simply have to wait for it to return to normal.